raven-dev-ops/devops_company_website/README.md

 - Chat endpoint: `POST ${VITE_CHAT_API_BASE}/api/chat` with body `{ "message": "<text>", "context": { ... } }`.
 Response returns `{ reply: string, mode: "live" | "offline" }`, and the UI shows a Live/Offline badge based on `mode`.
 - Optional health check: `GET ${VITE_CHAT_API_BASE}/health`.
 - CORS is restricted to `https://ravdevops.com` and `https://www.ravdevops.com`; host the frontend on those origins.
-  - The chat header shows `LIVE` when connected to OpenAI via the gateway, and `OFFLINE` when serving cached knowledge base responses.

 Example `.env` (or `.env.local`):
 ```ini